RealityRipple/EmoteWall/CONFIG.md

       *The maximum height of an emote, in pixels.*

     * `variation`
+      *Settings related to how often occasional random large or small emotes show up.*
+      - [ ] If `false`, no variations will occur.
+      - [ ] If Integer, the chance that an emote will show up at double or half its size (as a ratio of 1:1:n, that is 1 chance it's double, 1 chance it's half, and n chance it's standard).
+      - [ ] If Object:
+        * `chance`
           *An integer variable that determines how often occasional random large or small emotes show up.*
-      - [ ] If `false`, no variations will occur.
+          This value fills the same role as the `variation` Integer option above, but with a ratio based on the `range` value.

+        * `range`
+          *An array of probabilities for different sizes*
+          Each entry in the parent array has 1 chance, making the denominator equal to the count of items in `range` plus the value of `chance`.
+          Each entry must be a decimal value; suggested range between "0.1" and "3.0".
+This value will be the number by which the emote size will be multiplied.
+"0.5" is equal to half size, "2.0" is equal to double size.

   * `cube`
     *Settings related to The Cube emote.*